torreta/Tbalance-API/Notes.md

 here i will put notes of anyting i find useful, or just worth taking in account, to myself o something

+i started this project with cloud9. that way i didnt have to configure too much anyting

 started the repo with this command, that way it creates a rails project just using the barely minimun for an api but with all the benefits rails provides by default.